 Many MBA essay prompts ask about experiences from your professional career to date, which can make it tempting to think of those essays as just another place for you to list your accomplishments – basically, a resume in essay form.
 Because MBA applicants tend to worry about cramming all of what they consider relevant experience and accomplishments into applications, some use the essays to do little more than talk about what they’ve done.
 This is an ineffective writing strategy, though, and one that will hurt your chance of admission.

 While your resume is an important part of your application, it serves a very different purpose than your essays.
 Don’t make the mistake of treating both as nothing more than an opportunity to tell admissions committees what you’ve done (or how great you are).
-The nuts and bolts of your academic and professional past should be adequately covered in biographical information, transcripts, a polished resume (check out our partner site, ResumeEdge, for professional guidance with yours), and even recommendations.
+The nuts and bolts of your academic and professional past should be adequately covered in biographical information, transcripts, a polished resume, and even recommendations.
 Don’t waste valuable space in essays by trying to write a step-by-step outline of your most recent large-scale project.

 Part of what contributes to this mentality regarding MBA essays is the essay prompts themselves.
 They consistently ask applicants to talk about specific events from their careers: successes, failures, challenges, demonstrated teamwork, learning experiences, and many others.
 When facing a prompt like this, some applicants assume that providing details about the situation is the most important thing they can do to write an effective essay.
 That’s simply not the case.